The City Council is seeking Clearlake residents to apply for vacant seats on the Planning Commission and Marketing Committee.

 Agendas & Minutes

 Agendas are available prior to the meetings according to the Brown Act.
 Minutes are available following approval.
-Please visit our Agendas and Minutes section of our website via the link to the left of this page for more information.
+Please visit our Agendas and Minutes section of our website for more information.

 - Joyce Overton: 2020-2024